bridge-core/bridge-jam/README.md

 ## What Will the Prizes Be?

 The top 5 winners will have their addon featured on the main page of [the bridge, website](https://bridge-core.app/).
 The top winner of the whole jam will get free acsess to the private creator help channel of the bridge. discord for exclusive addon help.
+All winners will also be given a flashy new role in the server.

 # Rules